Lala Hsu: Career

 On 22 June 2022, Hsu released her sixth Mandarin studio album Gei.

 Musical style

 Hsu's music is known for its subtle, unique narrative lyrical composition style, integrating elements of Taiwanese opera into her songs.
-Using the Mandarin language and the linguistic flexibility of Hokkien(Southern Fukienense), the logic of the two different languages is put together naturally and smoothly.
+Using the Mandarin language and the linguistic flexibility of Hokkien, the logic of the two different languages is put together naturally and smoothly.
 The rhythm of the main song is usually fast, while the chorus is mostly clear, lyrical, and easy to memorize.
 In the accompaniment and harmony, she tries to create a unique approach to chord progression, which is different than other pop music.

 Personal life

 Hsu married Taiwanese director Bill Chia (比爾賈) in August 2018.
 They have one son (born on 6 December 2020) and one daughter (born on 17 December 2022).